 - Each day begins with an all school prayer and continues in the classroom with age-appropriate prayer time with their teacher and classmates.
 On Wednesday morning, Fr.
-Chad, our associate pastor, leads the school in a decade of the rosary.
+Gifford, our associate pastor, leads the school in a decade of the rosary.

 - Our school community celebrates the Liturgy on a weekly basis.
 The students actively serve as ministers of hospitality, lectors, and music.
 These opportunities foster leadership skills in our students.

 - Middle School students are encouraged to complete service hours.
 During Catholic Schools Week, we have a service day.
 Each grade level chooses a different service project to complete.
 The benefactors of the projects range from our All Saints community to the local community and the nation.
 Throughout their years, the students participate in our parish service projects.